Switch (1991 film)

 Switch is a 1991 American fantasy comedy film written and directed by Blake Edwards.
-Based on George Axelrod's 1959 play Goodbye Charlie (and the 1964 film of the same title), the film stars Ellen Barkin, Jimmy Smits, JoBeth Williams, and Lorraine Bracco.
+Based on the 1959 George Axelrod play Goodbye Charlie, as well as the 1964 film Goodbye Charlie, the film stars Ellen Barkin, Jimmy Smits, JoBeth Williams, and Lorraine Bracco.

 Plot

-Ad man Steve Brooks — a promiscuous misogynist and quintessential chauvinist — is invited to a deadly surprise party by three former lovers.
-Margo Bronfman, Liz and Felicia try to drown him in the hot tub.
-When that fails, Margo shoots him point blank in the chest, killing him.
+Advertising man Steve Brooks (Perry King) — a womanizer and chauvinist — is invited to a surprise party by three former lovers: Margo Bronfman (JoBeth Williams), Liz (Lysette Anthony), and Felicia (Victoria Mahoney), who attempt to drown him in the hot tub.
+When they do not succeed at drowning Steve, he lunges at them.
+Margo then shoots Steve in the chest, killing him.

-In purgatory, God (communicating through male and female voices) gives Steve one chance at redemption.
-He is returned to Earth, alive, and told that he must find a soulmate, a female who truly loves him.
+In purgatory, God (communicating through male (Richard Provost) and female (Linda Gary) voices) gives Steve one chance at redemption.
+He is to return to Earth in a new body, and is told that he must find a female who truly loves him.
 If he fails, he will go to Hell.

-The Devil convinces God to give Steve a challenge, taking his notorious charm into account, and Steve is transformed into a beautiful woman, Amanda.
-Amanda goes to Margo, convinces her that she is Steve and persuades her to give her lessons in being a woman.
+The Devil (Bruce Payne) convinces God to give Steve a challenge, and Steve finds himself returned to the living, transformed into a beautiful woman, Amanda (Ellen Barkin).
+Amanda soon visits Margo, convinces her that she is Steve, and persuades her to give her lessons in being a woman.

-Telling everyone that Steve has run off and that she is his half-sister, Amanda moves into Steve's life, convincing his boss at the advertising agency, Arnold Friedkin, to give her Steve's job, which partly involves getting a plum account with lesbian cosmetics magnate Sheila Faxton.
+Telling everyone that Steve has run off and that she is his half-sister, Amanda slowly takes over Steve's old life, convincing the boss at the advertising agency to give Amanda Steve's job if Amanda can obtain the advertising account of lesbian cosmetics magnate Sheila Faxton (Lorraine Bracco).

-Amanda tries to use her new female body as a weapon in her campaign to get the account and to win a woman's love.
-Sheila responds, but Amanda balks on following through on the seduction.
-Margo reminds her that homophobia was one of the traits that made Steve so hateful.
-Amanda breaks up with Sheila, telling her that the romance was contrived to get her as a client.
-The agency keeps the account but Sheila is furious at Amanda.
+Amanda then tries to use her new female body as a weapon in her campaign to get the advertising account and fulfill the bet between God and the Devil, winning a woman's love.
+Sheila responds with an attraction to Amanda, but Amanda balks on following through on the seduction.
+She breaks up with Sheila, telling her that the romance was contrived, and meant only to get her as a client.